naman20sharma/mempool-sentinel-rs/README.md

 # mempool-sentinel-rs
 mempool-sentinel is a Rust based Ethereum mempool observer that listens to pending transactions, groups them by account and gas price, and exposes simple metrics and alerts.
 It is designed as a learning friendly project that still looks like real validator tooling: clean async code, structured logging, and a small metrics or CLI interface.

+Initial V1 snapshot (March 2025) focuses on the baseline CLI skeleton, configuration loader, and a simple health endpoint for experiments.